 Tree Steward member David Means served as Chair on the Front Royal Urban Forestry Advisory Commission in 2016.
 Melody Hotek represented the Tree Stewards at the Front Royal Beautification Committee meetings.
 Emily Huttar is our contact with the Master Gardeners.
 And, we all enjoyed working together this year with the Appalachian Trail Community Committee and the Front Royal Visitor Center on special events of mutual interest.

-We look forward to seeing you around town in 2018 as we continue to volunteer for our community forest!
+We look forward to seeing you around town this year as we continue to volunteer for our community forest!
 If you see us, stop and say hello and tell us about your trees!

 Melody Hotek, President